sentinelmap/sentinelmap-services/README.md

 # SentinelMap Services beta

 SentinelMap Services documentation and tools.
+Check the *(Wiki)[https://github.com/sentinelmap/sentinelmap-services/wiki]*.

-[Sign up](https://devs.sentinelmap.eu) for free with a Github account for access up to 50,000 Sentinel-2 tiles monthly.
+[Sign up](https://devs.sentinelmap.eu) for free with a Github account to access up to 50,000 Sentinel-2 tiles monthly.

 ## Basemap Tile Service

+*A cloud-free Sentinel-2 tile layer for developing applications and GIS products by SentinelMap.*

-Get a new Basemaps API key.
+For start mapping, you need to get a new Basemaps API key through the user [Dashboard](https://devs.sentinelmap.eu)

+If you are new, you can follow the [Dashboard Walkthrough](https://github.com/sentinelmap/sentinelmap-services/wiki/Dashboard-Walkthrough).

+### Leaflet, QGIS, GDAL 1 minute start

-### Leaflet quick-start example
+#### Leaflet example

 For running an interactive web map using [Leaflet](http://leafletjs.com/), you can start with this example file: